-Level 1 (highest level): fair values measured using quoted prices (unadjusted) in active markets for identical financial instruments.

-- Level 2: fair values measured using quoted prices in active markets for similar financial instruments, or using valuation techniques in which all significant inputs are directly or indirectly based on observable market data. - Level 3 (lowest level): fair values measured using valuation techniques in which any significant input is not based on observable market data
+- Level 1 (highest level): fair values measured using quoted prices (unadjusted) in active markets for identical financial instruments - Level 2: fair values measured using quoted prices in active markets for similar financial instruments, or using valuation techniques in which all significant inputs are directly or indirectly based on observable market data - Level 3 (lowest level): fair values measured using valuation techniques in which any significant input is not based on observable market data

-All financial instruments are carried at amounts not materially different from their fair values as at 31 March 2018 and 2017.
+All financial instruments are carried at amounts not materially different from their fair values as at 31 March 2019 and 2018.

-The fair value of the debt securities is the quoted market price or based on quotes from bond market-makers.
+The fair value of the debt securities as at 31 March 2018 was the quoted market price or based on guotes from bond market-makers.

-The fair value of the investment in the unlisted pooled fund is determined based on the Fund's share in the net assets of the pooled fund as determined by the custodian.
-The majority of the underlying assets of the pooled fund are listed securities.
+The fair value of the investment in the unlisted pooled fund as at 31 March 2018 was determined based on the Fund's share in the net assets of the pooled fund as determined by the custodian.
+The majority of the underlying assets of the pooled fund were listed securities.

-Changes in the market conditions could materially affect fair value estimates.
-Any increase or decrease in the fair values of financial instruments would affect profit or loss in future years.
+Changes in market conditions could materially affect fair value estimates.
+Any increase or decrease in the fair values of financial instruments would affect profit or loss in future vears.

-13. Financial risk management and fair values (cont'd)
+12. Financial risk management and fair values (cont'd)